 UniFi is a revolutionary Wi-Fi system that combines Enterprise performance, unlimited scalability, a central management controller and disruptive pricing.

-ExtremeWireless is ranked 14th in Wireless LAN with 6 reviews while Ubiquiti WLAN is ranked 5th in Wireless LAN with 10 reviews.
+ExtremeWireless is ranked 14th in Wireless LAN with 6 reviews while Ubiquiti WLAN is ranked 6th in Wireless LAN with 10 reviews.
 ExtremeWireless is rated 8.6, while Ubiquiti WLAN is rated 7.6.
 The top reviewer of ExtremeWireless writes "A stable and secure solution that is straightforward to implement".
-On the other hand, the top reviewer of Ubiquiti WLAN writes "Stable, easy to deploy and manage, and fewer access points are needed when compared to other vendors".
-ExtremeWireless is most compared with Aruba Wireless, Cisco Meraki Wireless LAN, Ruckus Wireless, Meraki MS Switches and HPE Ethernet Switches, whereas Ubiquiti WLAN is most compared with Aruba Wireless, Aruba Instant, Cisco Wireless and D-Link Wireless.
+On the other hand, the top reviewer of Ubiquiti WLAN writes "Robust, easy to install, easy to deploy, and has good visibility".
+ExtremeWireless is most compared with Cisco Meraki Wireless LAN, Aruba Wireless, Ruckus Wireless, Meraki MS Switches and Fortinet FortiWLM, whereas Ubiquiti WLAN is most compared with Aruba Wireless, Aruba Instant, Cisco Wireless, D-Link Wireless and Huawei Wireless.
 See our ExtremeWireless vs. Ubiquiti WLAN report.

 See our list of best Wireless LAN vendors.